RCA's Amazing AR-88 Series of Receivers

 Parts Procurement - Luckily, I made contact with VE8NSD in the Northwest Territories of Canada who is an avid AR-88 collector.
 He buys them at Canadian government auctions where the receivers are notorious for poor condition and incompleteness.
 Garth was able to supply nearly all of the missing parts for this AR-88.
 Shields were one exception.
 The sheet metal parts seem to vanish never to be found again.
 Also, if one is looking for a Carrier Level meter, it is another part that is beyond difficult to find.
 This was because only one in a thousand AR-88s was ever equipped with a CL meter.

-More Issues - After a thorough inspection I discovered that this receiver chassis was actually an AR-88F "diversity receiver" that had been partially modified into an AR-88D by removing the DIVERSITY IF GAIN control potentiometer and wiring.
+More Issues and Conflicting Parts - After a thorough inspection I discovered that this receiver chassis was actually an AR-88F "diversity receiver" that had been partially modified into an AR-88D by removing the DIVERSITY IF GAIN control potentiometer and wiring.
 Then a very nice panel from an AR-88D was added to the package.
 It was decided that since this AR-88 was incomplete and wasn't ever going to be a great original example I might as well do a full rebuild on the receiver to see what kind of improvement that would result in when compared to the three nice original receivers I have (CR-91, CR-88A and SC-88.)

 Replacement - A closer check of the resistors showed that